doctorandrewbrown/ageify/README.md

 # Agify and Genderize a Name!

 [Live site here](https://doctorandrewbrown.github.io/ageify/)
 * This app is called "Agify and Genderize a Name!".
-The app allows people to enter a name and country and have the average age and the gender for that name in that country to be displayed.
+The app allows people to enter a name and country and have the average age and the gender for that name in that country to be displayed in an attractive user-interface.
-* This app allows users interact with two free api services [Ageify](https://agify.io/) and [Genderize](https://genderize.io/)
+* The app allows users to interact with two free api services, [Ageify](https://agify.io/) and [Genderize](https://genderize.io/).
-* The app provides an HTML/CSS interface and the javascript logic needed for users to consume data provided by the two above free api services.
+* The app provides an HTML/CSS interface and the javascript logic needed for users to consume data provided by the two above api services.
 The user enters a name and country and the app sends the user input to the two apis, processes the data returned and presents the results in an attractive interface.
 * Additional data obtained from the apis and available through the app, is the probability of the gender given and the population sizes from which the age and gender statistics are calculated.

 * The site is intended for fun, for people curious about the age group into which a name falls and also the proportion of males and females having certain names.
 An example use might involve questions like "how many people named Ashley in the UK are male?", for instance.